Also applies to IBM Basic Keyboard, IBM Soft Touch Keyboard, Lexmark Classic, Unicomp Customizer and Unicomp Classic

 The Enhanced Keyboard can be easily identified by its unique physical design.
 Most notably, the keyboard case has a distinct wedge shape seldom copied by other manufacturers and they have a large space above the F-keys where the keyboard's branding typically resides.
 The case is typically made from PVC (especially during the IBM years) and it does not yellow with UV exposure, however, some Enhanced Keyboards have been invariably known to use ABS or PC + ABS cases that could potentially yellow.
 The keyboard's inner assembly is curved and partially swoops up above the F-keys and the case is designed to accommodate this, allowing for the space above it to hold items such as pens or pencils.

 The aforementioned curved assembly is comprised of three layers; the barrel plate, the membranes and the backplate.
 The barrel plate sits top facing and is used to guide the individual switch components at their correct position above the membranes' contact points.
 The barrel plate design has a degree of redundancy in the number of barrels available, allowing for a 'one size fit all' design for ANSI and ISO keyboards and terminal versions of both.
+Barrel plates made by IBM UK can be made of Noryl SPN422L (an alloy of PPE, PS and PTFE).
 The membranes are a part of the key-switch system used as the circuitry to be actuated by the buckling springs (or rubber domes on Quiet Touch models) and facilitate a 16x8 matrix.
+The membrane sheets are usually atopped by a rubber or latex sheet called a "blanket" to dampen the stress exerted by the actuators.
 The backplate provides rigidity.
 The assembly is held together by many plastic rivets designed to provide the tension needed for the buckling springs to operate properly.
 Unfortunately, these rivets are the single largest flaw in the Model M design as they can weaken and break with age.
 Such an issue can be permanently solved with a bolt or screw mod.

 The keycaps are usually IBM's famed PBT dye-sublimated variety.
 Versus the most common keycap material, ABS, PBT is more durable, does not degrade/yellow with age, UV or heat exposure, and will keep its texture for longer without shining.
 Dye-sublimation is also a very durable text printing method that sinks dye material into the keycap's plastic itself, meaning there is nothing to quickly wear off as would be the case with pad-printing or silk screening.
 This means many vintage Model M keycaps will still be in good condition, requiring at most a good cleaning.
 Enhanced Keyboard keycaps are also typically two-piece that when present allows you to swap the keytop featuring the text legends instead of having to pull the entire keycap out of the barrel.